Search Fred Hutch Extranet

 Staff who are on-duty when an emergency occurs are expected to:

 The policy for Fred Hutch is to remain open except under the most extreme conditions.
 In such an event, city or state officials will generally recommend closure for safety reasons.
-Staff should assume Fred Hutch is open unless the emergency information hotline, 888.667.2020, or emergency information web site mentioned above, indicates otherwise.
-Information regarding status of Fred Hutch is posted by 5 a.m. daily.
+Staff should assume Fred Hutch is open unless the emergency information hotline, 888.667.2020, or emergency information web site (Center Status Website) mentioned above, indicates otherwise.

-Fred Hutch may be required to operate certain essential service areas, such as patient care and transport, maintenance, security, and animal health resources.
-Staff in essential positions must report to work on regular workdays during a closure.
-Essential service staff members are pre-advised about such requirements by their supervisors.
+Fred Hutch may be required to operate certain cirtical service areas, such as maintenance, security, and animal health resources.
+Staff in critical service positions must report to work on regular workdays during a closure.
+Critical service staff are pre-advised about such requirements by their supervisors.